hcp4715/moralSelf_ddm/readme.md

  params.winSize = [0,0,800,600];                    % changed the window's size when debugging,
                                                      % it will be as the input of 'openWindow' function`

-### the information below is in the main script file
-History: Based on my previous stuy;
+### revision history

  Date         Author          Notes for change
  =========================================================================
  17/12/2017   hcp4715         Start to modifying the code 06/02/2018   hcp4715         finished revision
- 18/03/2018   hcp4715         fixed small bug for recording data
+ 18/03/2018   hcp4715         fixed small bug for recording data 04/05/2018   hcp4715         revised the readme file
  =========================================================================

- Aim: Replicate my Experiment 7 of moral association, which dedicated for categorization task.

- This is the main m file for the experiment, which refer to the following
- scripts:
- 1. Moral_self_asso_exp7_rep_subinfo.m
- 2. Moral_self_asso_exp7_rep_getParams.m
- 3. Moral_self_asso_exp7_rep_match
- 4. Moral_self_asso_exp7_rep_categ

-Experimental design for the categorization task:
+### Experimental design

+This exp. include two tasks, the 1st one is a perception matching task (see Sui et al., 2012, JEP:HPP) design of this study: 2(matching:matched, mismatched) * 2(moral valence: pos. vs. neg.) * 2(self-ref: self v. other)

+The second one is a perceptual categorization task:
- 2 (id: self vs. other) * 2 (moral valence: postive vs. negative) *
+ 2 (self-ref: self vs. other) * 2 (moral valence: postive vs. negative) *
  2 categorization task(tasks type: morality, self)

 #### Input variables